To get the most out of your magazine's site, you need the

-Designed for the Common Core to build analytical reading and writing skills using complex texts across many genres
+It's designed for the Common Core to build analytical reading and writing skills using complex texts across many genres.

-Core Skills Focus, including using text evidence, critical thinking, close reading, domain vocabulary, and key writing areas that are demanded by the Common Core (argument, expository, narrative)
+The Core Skills Focus includes using text evidence, critical thinking, close reading, domain vocabulary, and key writing areas that are demanded by the Common Core (argument, expository, narrative).

-Step-by-step Lesson Plans for each article and directions on combining texts—for exciting and challenging reading and writing adventures
+Step-by-Step Lesson Plans for each article have directions for combining texts—for exciting and challenging reading and writing adventures.

-Exceptional Online Support includes scaffolded activities, differentiated writing tasks, and quizzes modeled on PARCC and Smarter Balance
+Exceptional Online Support includes scaffolded activities, differentiated writing tasks, and quizzes modeled on PARCC and Smarter Balanced assessments.

-Culminating Performance Tasks emphasize collaboration and research and exciting and real-life projects
+Culminating Performance Tasks emphasize collaboration and research and exciting real-life projects.